Axobot-org/Axobot/docs/fun.rst

 Yes, that name is unpronounceable.
 On the other hand, commands are executed on written channels, not voice, so that's good.
 And, for use, refer to the website: "For all those people who find it more convenient to bother you with their question rather than search it for themselves."

-.. warning:: ZBot needs "`Manage messages <perms.html#manage-messages>`__" permission to delete the invocative message.
+.. warning:: Axobot needs "`Manage messages <perms.html#manage-messages>`__" permission to delete the invocative message.

 Loading